How to Repair a Relationship

 What relationship repair is not

-Repair is not winning the post-fight analysis.
+Relationship repair is not winning the post-fight analysis.

 It is not collecting screenshots of who was technically right.
 It is not demanding instant forgiveness.
 It is not using one apology as proof that the other person should be over it.
 It is not turning every hurt into a courtroom where one person must be guilty and the other innocent.